Silverado (film): Critical response

 Among mainstream critics in the U.S., the film received mostly positive reviews.
 Rotten Tomatoes gives the film a score of 78% based on reviews from 36 critics, with an average score of 6.8/10.
-The consensus reads, "Boasting rich detail and a well-told story, Silverado is a rare example of an '80s Hollywood Western done right."
+The consensus reads: "Boasting rich detail and a well-told story, Silverado is a rare example of an '80s Hollywood Western done right."
 On Metacritic, it has a weighted average score of 64% based on 14 reviews.

-Critic Janet Maslin, writing in The New York Times, said of director Kasdan, "he creates the film's most satisfying moments by communicating his own sheer enjoyment in revitalizing scenes and images that are so well-loved."
-Impressed, she exclaimed, "Silverado is a sweeping, glorious-looking western that's at least a full generation removed from the classic films it brings to mind."
-Roger Ebert in the Chicago Sun-Times called it "sophisticated" while remarking, "This is a story, you will agree, that has been told before.
+Critic Janet Maslin, writing in The New York Times, said of director Kasdan that "he creates the film's most satisfying moments by communicating his own sheer enjoyment in revitalizing scenes and images that are so well-loved."
+Impressed, she exclaimed: "Silverado is a sweeping, glorious-looking Western that's at least a full generation removed from the classic films it brings to mind."
+Roger Ebert in the Chicago Sun-Times called it "sophisticated", while remarking: "This is a story, you will agree, that has been told before.
 What distinguishes Kasdan's telling of it is the style and energy he brings to the project."
-In the San Francisco Chronicle, Peter Stack wrote that the film "delivers elaborate gun-fighting scenes, legions of galloping horses, stampeding cattle, a box canyon, covered wagons, tons of creaking leather and even a High Noonish duel."
-He mused, "How it manages to run the gamut of cowboy movie elements without getting smart-alecky is intriguing."
-In a mixed review, Gene Siskel of the Chicago Tribune, said the film was "a completely successful physical attempt at reviving the western, but its script would need a complete rewrite for it to become more than just a small step in a full-scale western revival."
+In the San Francisco Chronicle, Peter Stack wrote that the film "delivers elaborate gun-fighting scenes, legions of galloping horses, stampeding cattle, a box canyon, covered wagons, tons of creaking leather, and even a High Noonish duel."
+He mused: "How it manages to run the gamut of cowboy movie elements without getting smart-alecky is intriguing."
+In a mixed review, Gene Siskel of the Chicago Tribune, said that the film was "a completely successful physical attempt at reviving the Western, but its script would need a complete rewrite for it to become more than just a small step in a full-scale Western revival."
 Jay Carr of The Boston Globe noted that Silverado "plays like a big-budget regurgitation of old Westerns.
 What keeps it going is the generosity that flows between Kasdan and his actors.
 It's got benevolent energies, but not the more primal kind needed to renew the standard Western images and archetypes."
-Giving Silverado 4 out of 5 stars, author Ian Freer of Empire, thought the film was the "kind of picture that makes you want to play cowboys the moment it is over."
+Giving Silverado four out of five stars, author Ian Freer of Empire, thought the film was the "kind of picture that makes you want to play cowboys the moment it is over."
 He exclaimed, "Whereas many of the westerns from the '70s try a revisionist take on the genre, Silverado offers a wholehearted embracing of western traditions."